lilapila/Portfolio/README.md

 ## Skills
 ### Tech skills

+☑️ fluent English C1/C2
-* knowledge of the software testing process (test documentation, test case creation based on testing techniques, bug reporting)
-* knowledge of testing theory based on the ISTQB CTFL Syllabus
-* Agile project methodologies (Kanban, Scrum)
+☑️ knowledge of the software testing process and the creation of test documentation ☑️ knowledge of testing theory based on the ISTQB CTFL Syllabus ☑️ Agile project methodologies (Kanban, Scrum)
-* intermediate knowledge of SQL and basic HTML and CSS
+☑️ intermediate knowledge of SQL and basic HTML and CSS ☑️ DevTools knowledge
-* DevTools knowledge
-* REST API testing
+☑️ REST API testing
-* experience in creating numerous presentations, reports, analyses, diagnoses
-* experience in managing international educational projects
+☑️ experience in creating numerous presentations, reports, analyses, diagnoses ☑️ experience in managing international educational projects
-* relational databases
-* Windows 10 and 11

-* fluent English C1/C2
-* basic German and Russian A2

 ### Soft Skills

-* excellent organization of work, multi-tasking, and self-reliance
-* critical thinking and perseverance in solving problems
-* logical and analytical thinking, accuracy, and attentiveness
+☑️ excellent organization of work, multi-tasking, and self-reliance ☑️ critical thinking and perseverance in solving problems ☑️ logical and analytical thinking
-* proactive attitude
-* communication and teamwork skills
-*

-🔎 precision and attention to quality
+☑️ accuracy and attention to detail
-🙌
-💥
-📚 ability to learn new tools, systems and processes quickly 💡 thinking outside the box
+☑️ creativity and thinking outside the box
+☑️ proactive attitude
-📈 problem solving and analytical skills
+☑️ communication and teamwork skills
-🚀
-🔁 desire for self-development
-🔋 energetic and motivated
-📋 well-organized
-🙅‍♀️ assertive
+☑️ continuous self-development

 ## Tools